 Ever wonder how exercise affects your blood glucose?
-Stop relying on memory - now you have a specific tool to help you see relationships between exercise time and intensity and blood glucose control.
-In addition to calories burned, exercise entries contain exercise description, amount, time of the day and user notes.
+Stop relying on memory - now you have a specific tool to help you see relationships between exercise calories and blood glucose control.
+In addition to calories burned, exercise entries contain exercise description, amount, time of day and user notes.
 For experienced MyNetDiary users, exercise logging remains the same except for the option of including a time stamp.
-I strongly urge you to use a time stamp for all exercises so that you can see how it affects blood glucose readings.
+I strongly urge you to use a timestamp for all exercises so that you can see how it affects blood glucose readings.

-To select other trackers (e.g. blood pressure), tap the "Trackers" row on the home screen.
-Tap the gear icon on the lower left hand corner and select what you wish to track.
-You can define a target value too (e.g. 130/80 for blood pressure).
-Please be sure to use targets that your doctor and/or diabetes educator has established for you.
+Mobile apps: To select other trackers (e.g. blood pressure), tap the "Trackers" row on the home screen (iPhone) or in drop down menu (Android).
+Tap the gear icon and select what you wish to track.
+You can define a target value for each tracker if you wish (e.g. 130/80 for blood pressure).
+Please be sure to use targets that your healthcare provider and/or diabetes educator has recommended for you.
 For instance, many folks with diabetes use these goals:

-Once a tracker is selected, you can enter your reading, time, assign a label or write notes about it.
+Once a tracker is selected, you can enter your lab value, time, assign a label and write notes about it.

 Hemoglobin A1C.
-Please consider including this predefined tracker - it is the strongest predictor of certain diabetic complications.
+Please consider including this predefined tracker - it is the strongest predictor of complications due to diabetes.
 The American Diabetes Association recommends A1C testing every 3 months until target is achieved.
-For most folks, that is < 7% but please follow your doctor's recommended target which might be higher or lower.
+For most folks, an A1C < 7% is the target but please follow your health care provider's recommended target which might be higher or lower.